fadelmajid/authentication-service/README.md

-Transaction Bookeeping
+AUTHENTICATION SERVICE
 ==============

 Setup
 ------------
 1. Make sure you've install docker
-2. In this directory, run command: `docker-compose up` or `docker-compose up -d` to initiate Database
+2. In this directory, run command: `docker build .`
-3. Run command `npm install` to install depedencies
+2. ignore if there's a red text, wait until finish
-4. Run command `npm start`
+4. run command: `docker-compose up` or `docker-compose up -d` to initiate DB and start the service
 5. Import the POSTMAN folder to your POSTMAN application
 6. and read DOCUMENTATION FOR DETAIL FLOW / SCENARIO
 7. try the endpoint